dante4rt/mobile-mart/apps/backend/README.md

 - Used Bun for fast dev/build and monorepo support.
 - Used tRPC for type-safe API and shared types.
 - Used Prisma for type-safe DB access and easy migrations.
+- Used JWT, bcrypt, NanoID, and ULID for secure, modern backend logic.
 - Challenges: Bun native module support, Docker monorepo context, and Prisma with Bun.

 ## Assignment Reference